aldeano19/closure-templates/CONTRIBUTING.md

-# purpose of the Fork
+# Purpose of the Fork
 Adding a 'false' option to template autoescaping to render everything without validation.

 # Contributing to Closure Templates